jkmnt/cb2cm/README.md

 # cb2cm

-CamBam to CAMotic export plugin.
+CamBam to CAMotics export plugin.
-Window only for now.
+Windows only.